Visit in February 2024

 • Teacher accommodation.
 Although we have discussed it many times, I took the opportunity to open up the topic again and ask the four teachers I met if they would really rather sleep in accommodation we build than travel to Kofiase (6 miles, but the road is terrible) where they are currently living.
 They are all adamant that they want that.
 “We can’t afford the 300 cedis (£20) each month for our travel, and waste an hour each way”.
 As a junior teacher’s salary is about 1000 cedis (£65) per month, this is very understandable.

-I think TG should build this teacher accommodation, as it has been on our list a long time.
+I think Turbo Ghana should build this teacher accommodation, as it has been on our list a long time.
 It will have 4-5 rooms.
 The nine teachers are happy with two to a room.

 Anyakammu community